mahabhatti/cplusplusfileio/README.txt

 Student ID: 2428640
 Email: mbhatti@chapman.edu
 Course: CPSC 298 -23
-Assignment: FileCaps
+Assignment: Files and Functions
-Files: filecap.cpp test.txt  test2.txt
+Files: filefunctions.cpp input.txt  output.txt
 Errors:none
 References: Canvas slides
 Instructions:
-g++ filecap.cpp -o complement
+g++ filefucntions.cpp -o filefunctions
-./filecap test2.txt
+./filefunctions
-Code: The code takes in the name of the new file.
-It traverses throuhg each line, then each character from test.txt.
-Each letter will either be changed or remain the same depending on if it is an alphabet letter or not.
-Then gets written to test2.txt by overriding.
+Code: The code has a hard coded input.txt and output.txt file.
+It asks the user for input, that is taken as an integer, and according to the number they referece, either all letters are capitalized, lowercased, or all nonalpha characters are removed